isomerpages/bca-peb/_overview/Act and Rules/Professional Engineers Act and Rules.md

 [A notification relating to the prescribed amount of paid-up capital.](https://sso.agc.gov.sg/SL/PEA1991-S767-2005?DocDate=20051201){:target="_blank"}

 _Acknowledgement:
 Legislation is reproduced on this website with the permission of the Government of Singapore.
-Acts of Parliament are available without charge, and updated monthly, at the Singapore Government Statutes Online website ([https://sso.agc.gov.sg](https://sso.agc.gov.sg/)){:target="_blank"}._
+Acts of Parliament are available without charge, and updated monthly, at the [Singapore Government Statutes Online website](https://sso.agc.gov.sg](https://sso.agc.gov.sg/)){:target="_blank"}._